Things To Do

 Meet a real WWII Home Front worker

 On most Fridays, you can visit with real Home Front workers from WWII.
 Times are 10:30 and 11:30.
-Please note that we can not guarantee attendance from our Rosie docents.
-These amazing volunteers are living history and are now (at least) in their late 90's.
-While we may be able to verify on the day of, it is often not possible to guarantee their attendance, the days leading up to Friday, each week.
+Please note that we cannot guarantee attendance from our Rosie docents.
+These amazing volunteers are living history and are now (at least) in their late 90s.
+While we may be able to verify their availability on the day of the event, it is often not possible to guarantee their attendance before then.
 However, we will generally have a program given by a park docent, which discusses the Rosie's and their important impact on history.
-Masks are required and the program is Rosie health dependent.
+The program will cover topics related to their contributions and experiences, and will be led by knowledgeable and engaging park docents.
+Masks are required, and the program is subject to change due to Rosie health concerns.

 Park Films

-Park films are played in our theater, throughout the day on the hour and half-hour.
-All are free to the public and announced by our staff before they start.
+Park films are played in our theater throughout the day, every hour and half-hour.
+All are free to the public and are announced by our staff before they start.
 Occasionally, we offer alternative showings of films.
-Titles and times are listed on our presentation board by the front desk.
-Occasionally, there are docent or staff presentations before films, in order to provide a more comprehensive introduction.
+Titles and times are listed on our presentation board near the front desk.
+Occasionally, we have docent or staff presentations before films, which provide a more comprehensive introduction.

 Our current regular rotation of park films includes: